 Yep, it’s Fred’s Book.

 So welcome to Fred’s world.
 It’s a place where basset hounds fly (or at least leap out of windows), nobody ever runs out of Oreos, and true love conquers all, even with a ten-year age difference.

 Best wishes, Jenny Crusie

-Writing Note: This book was a pure joy to write from beginning to end.
+On writing: This book was a pure joy to write from beginning to end.
 It started with an idea from another author, Brenna Todd, (Harlequin Superromance) and became the first proposal my agent worked on (which is why she’s now Fred’s godmother).
 Then Birgit Davis-Todd and Malle Vallik adopted it and shifted it from Temptation to the now defunct Love and Laughter line, and Sherie Posesorski edited it (no revisions!) and Liba Berry copy-edited it, and we all loved it and patted ourselves on the backs and chortled with glee and pride.
 Then somebody took the only copy-edited manuscript home with her and her house burned down and we had to start over, which is why there are some strange copy edit glitches in the finished book.
 But Fred still rules.

-Original Title: The Importance of Owning Fred
+Original title: The Importance of Owning Fred

-Animal Note: Fred was made up, a composite of everything I know about dogs in general and hounds in particular, but I’m sure he’s real.
+On animals: Fred was made up, a composite of everything I know about dogs in general and hounds in particular, but I’m sure he’s real.

-Character Note: Yes, I did try on an Incredibra (brand names have been changed to protect the sue-able) as research for this book.
+On research: Yes, I did try on an Incredibra (brand names have been changed to protect the sue-able) as research for this book.
 Quite an experience.